nitianbit/fable_backend/docs/info/referral_system_api.md

    - Register user B with user A's referral code in the URL
    - Verify referral record is created

+2. **Valid Referral Application for Existing User:**
+   - Register user A and user B
+   - Login as user B
+   - Apply user A's referral code using POST /apply-referral
+   - Verify referral record is created

-2. **Invalid Referral Code:**
+3. **Invalid Referral Code:**
-   - Try to register with non-existent referral code
+   - Try to apply non-existent referral code
    - Should return error message

-3. **Self-Referral Prevention:**
+4. **Self-Referral Prevention:**
-   - Try to register with user's own referral code
+   - Try to apply user's own referral code
+   - Should return error message

+5. **Duplicate Referral Prevention:**
+   - Try to apply referral code when user already has one
    - Should return error message